-The author and philosopher Yuri Mamleev died on Oct.
-25 in Moscow.
-He is considered to have created a new literary style, metaphysical realism, which finds its expression in his philosophical study, The Fate of the Existence.
+Yuri Mamleev (1931-2015) is considered to have created a new literary style, metaphysical realism, which finds its expression in his philosophical study, The Fate of the Existence.
 In his book Eternal Russia, Mamleev follows the example of the Silver Age philosophers in creating his own conception of Russian nationalism.

-“A huge number of writers with different views – from the postmodernist Vladimir Sorokin to Mikhail Yelizarov or the right-wing Alexander Dugin – learned their art from Mamleev,” the author Sergei Shargunov told the MK daily.
+“A huge number of writers with different views – from the postmodernist Vladimir Sorokin to Mikhail Yelizarov or the right-wing Alexander Dugin – learned their art from Mamleev,” the writer Sergei Shargunov once said in an interview..

 “Mamleev is, of course, a philosopher, but above all, he is an excellent writer.
 He continues Dostoevsky’s tradition as he seeks to understand the depths of the human spirit and the mysteries of human nature.
 This search permeates all his famous short stories and his legendary novel The Sublimes – all of them have become modern classics of Russian literature.”

 Mamleev belonged to a group of semi-underground writers not recognized by the Soviet regime and ignored by Soviet publishers.
 His early works were distributed through the samizdat system, where banned books were clandestinely reproduced by hand.